 One in 10 women of childbearing age has endometriosis, according to the American College of Obstetricians and Gynecologists.
 It is most common in women in their 30s and 40s.
-There is no cure yet and no one knows for certain why it happens.
+The risk is also higher if you have:

 Endometriosis most often occurs on or under the ovaries, on the fallopian tubes, behind the uterus, on the tissues that hold the uterus in place or on the bowels or bladder.

 Endometriosis tissue may grow and bleed like the uterine lining does during menstrual cycle.
 This can cause pain and inflammation in the surrounding tissue.